-6.2 Incorporating your views
+5.2 Incorporating your views

-Following the publication of our first DFES document on the 1st May 2020, we engaged with a wide range of stakeholders.
+Since the publication of our first DFES document, we have engaged with a wide range of stakeholders.

 We have received feedback from government bodies, local authorities, electricity and gas network companies, electricity suppliers, consumer groups, community energy groups, renewable generation developers, electric vehicle charge point operators, manufacturers, and other interested parties.
 This engagement included bilateral meetings, responses to our DFES consultation, feedback via surveys, and workshops.
 We have considered all feedback in creating our DFES forecasts and to inform the development of our RIIO-ED2 Business Plan.